-Below is a quick FAQ list that will answer pretty much everything, but if you don’t find specific answers you’re looking for you can always go straight to the 2017 Ride Guide for full details on our weeklong tour.
+Below is a quick FAQ list that will answer pretty much everything, but if you don’t find specific answers you’re looking for you can always go straight to the Rider Guide for full details on our weeklong tour.

 CycleADK is all about providing the highest quality Adirondack cycling experience possible.
 That's why we purposefully keep our total rider numbers lower than most fully supported cycling tours.
 For 2018, we plan to cap the event at have 200 riders.
 Doing so provides a real feeling of camaraderie, while also making sure we don't overwhelm our host communities.

 Anyone over 18 is welcome to register as an individual rider.
 Riders under 18 must be registered by an adult rider.
 We encourage you to bring children who can handle the distances involved each day, whether that be on a tandem with an adult, or an individual bike.
 Of course, any age guest can register as a non-cycling companion.
 If you have questions about the event's appropriateness for a junior rider, email us and we'll explore it with you.

 The overview: You have to train and be in shape to do this ride, but not in Tour de France shape.
 It’s a tour, not a race, and so you have all day to finish – the route is open for up to 10 hours each day, and last year we didn’t have anyone in danger of not finishing in time.
 That said, this is the Adirondacks and each day will have its fair share of climbs.
 Bottom line: the more physically prepared you are to ride, the more fun you'll have.
 The big bonus of the 2018 route is that you have tons of options.
 You can ride as little as three days (with rest days in between each) or ride all six.